inonehp/home-page/README.md

 🔍 Search (redirect).
 🛍️ Extension New Tab: any site in each new tab.
 🎨 Themes for: Geany IDE, and Firefox.
-📁 To-do, typing, games, icons, templates, and others.
+📁 To-do, typing, games, icons, templates, start page ...

 ---